2023 Best Communication & Media Studies Schools

 While working on their degree, communications majors at TCU accumulate an average of around $21,750 in student debt.
 This translates to an average monthly loan payment of $684, based on a 10-year repayment plan.

-Elon University ranked #24 on this year’s Best Communication & Media Studies Schools list.
+Elon University did quite well in this year’s ranking of the best schools for communication and media studies students.
+It came in at #24 on the list.
 Elon is a medium-sized private not-for-profit school located in the suburb of Elon.

 Communications majors at Elon take out an average of $24,819 in student loans while working on their egree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $664.